microsoft/planetary-computer-tasks/docs/runtime.md

 ## Uploading Code

 You can make a Python module (a single `.py` file) or package (a possibly nested directory with a `__init__.py` file) available to the workers executing code by specifying the `code` option on your dataset.
+The path specified by `code` should be relative to the `dataset.yaml` or absolute.

 ```{warning}
 This mechanism does *not* ensure that any dependencies are installed.
 If your module or package
 requires additional dependencies beyond what is specified in the `image`, you'll need to
 create a new image with those dependencies present.
 ```

 Suppose you have a dataset configuration file `naip/dataset.yaml`, with an accompanying `dataset.py` file.
 By specifying `code: dataset.py` that module will be included in the workers runtime.